 Stored grain insect pests cause loss in both quality and quantity, leading to the contamination of stored grain products.
 Generally, stored products are attacked by more than 600 species of coleopterans, 70 species of lepidopterans, and about 355 species of mites (Rajendran and Sriranjini, 2008).
 Hence, rapid identification is highly essential for preventing and controlling these pests.
 Traditionally, morphological features are used for the identification of insect pests.
 The stored grain insect pests are small and difficult to identify with morphological features alone.
 Usually, only the fragments of the insects are found in the stored products that lack exclusive information required for identification.
-Hence, DNA barcoding provides an alternative approach for identification and biodiversity assessment as it meets the need for fast. efficient. and reliable species identification (Hebert and Gregory, 2005; Valentini et al., 2009).
-A standard 650 bp mitochondrial COI fragment is being used as a universal marker for species identification.
+Hence, DNA barcoding provides an alternative approach for identification and biodiversity assessment as it meets the need for fast, efficient, and reliable species identification.
 The molecular identification of species over morphological identification has several advantages.
 DNA is more resistant to degradation and more stable than the morphological characters (Bohmann et al., 2014).
-Also, molecular identification does not require complete specimens (Sinha and Watters, 1985).
+Also, molecular identification does not require complete specimes (Sinha and Watters, 1985).
 In addition, molecular identification helps differentiate species with similar morphological characters (Mayr, 1999).
 Aside from species identification, molecular identification is frequently employed in various other disciplines such as biological invasions and biodiversity monitoring (Ruppert et al., 2019).
 In the present study, we have provided an efficient method for the identification of stored grain insect pests with mitochondrial COI that will be helpful for accurate diagnosis.

-MATRIALS AND METHODS
+MATERIAL AND METHODS